 - Receive confirmation or an offer to select an alternate room/time

-An email giving approval or recommending modification, and specifying any applicable fees, will be sent in the week following receipt of your request (the events committee currently meets on Wednesdays).
+An email giving approval or recommending modifications will be sent within 2 weeks of the receipt of your request.
+The events committee currently meets on Tuesdays.

-- Only then should you finalize preparations for the event, such as travel, catering, and other arrangements.
-To avoid confusion, please do not confirm dates, times, or locations with guests until after receiving confirmation.
+Only after receiving a confirmation should you finalize preparations for the event, such as travel, catering, and other arrangements.
+To avoid confusion, please do not give your guests final dates, time, or location info until you have received the confirmation email.

-If you have questions, please contact your department administrator or send a message to email@example.com
+If you have questions about this process, please contact your department administrator.

 Student groups, please see the instructions for planning student events.